epi052/feroxbuster/README.md

 ./feroxbuster -u http://127.1 --extract-links
 ```

-Here's a comparison of `--extract-links` vs. wordlist-only scan using [Feline](https://www.hackthebox.eu/home/machines/profile/274) from Hack the Box
+Here's a comparison of a wordlist-only scan vs `--extract-links` using [Feline](https://www.hackthebox.eu/home/machines/profile/274) from Hack the Box:

+Wordlist only

 ![normal-scan-cmp-extract](img/normal-scan-cmp-extract.gif)

+With `--extract-links`

 ![extract-scan-cmp-normal](img/extract-scan-cmp-normal.gif)